bankhead3/sv-merge/README.md

 ![image](https://github.com/bankhead3/sv-merge/assets/31142967/55ce5a82-5684-4890-86de-3d4f4c06cd81)

 ## Assumptions and caveats to be aware of...
-* Currently: only manta and svaba calls are supported
+* Currently: manta,svaba,gridss calls supported
 * Non-standard chromosome (e.g. alt, random, Unknown) are excluded
 * Merged events require that both breakends match within 200bp
-* manta del,ins,tandem dup events not merged due to missing alt information.
+* manta/gridss del,ins,tandem dup events not merged due to missing alt orientation information.
 All events are parsed and written to caller.txt files.
 * If something doesn't work the way it should - let's discuss and fix